liamtill/boiler-plates/README.md

 This repo contains boiler plate docker compose files and scripts as templates used for my homelab.
 These will be added to/modified over time as I add new services or modify existing ones.

+I've moved away from this boiler-plate repo and now manage services and all config/template files [in my homelab repo](https://github.com/liamtill/homelab) using Ansible and Terraform.

 ## `docker-compose/`

 Current listing of compose files: